Learning to turn? Selected from dozens,

 High-resolution pictures - may take time to open

-Not Myford's first dedicated wood lathe - one was built in the late 1930s whose intended production was interrupted by the start of WW2 - the ML8 was designed by Edward Barrs, the man also responsible for ML7 and who went on to become Managing Director of the Company.
-Introduced ML8 in the late 1940s the lathe had been patented, applied for in January 1947 the number GB620276 was allocated and granted in 1949.
+Not Myford's first dedicated wood lathe (this had been built in the late 1930s but with production was interrupted by the start of WW2) the ML8 was designed and patented by Edward Barrs, the man also responsible for ML7 and who went on to become Managing Director of the Company.
+Introduced in the late 1940s the lathe had been patented, this being applied for in January 1947 with the number GB620276 allocated and granted fianlly in 1949.

 The makers also offered separate bed sections, complete with individual mounting feet, to give a maximum length capacity of 72".
 An important feature of the patent was the method of locking the saddle and No. 1 Morse taper tailstock to the bed - this being achieved, in both cases, by a lever that passed through a long slot cut into the front face of the bed to turn a 2-start thread that pulled up a large clamp formed on its outside surface to the inside shape of the tube.
 The arrangement worked well, giving the lever a very short throw and an immediate and very strong clamping action.
 On the saddle was an extension to the clamping bolt that simultaneously slackened the hand T-rest assembly allowing it to be positioned at will.

-Running in angular-contact ball bearings, the No. 1 Morse taper , 13/32" bore ground-finish headstock spindle was held inside a headstock (with a simple lift-off cover) and carried a 4-step V-pulley with a ring of 24 holes to assist in dividing and marking out; the nose thread was 1" x 12 t.p.i on the right-hand side and 7/8" x 12 t.p.i on the left-hand outboard bowl-turning end.
+Running in angular-contact ball bearings, the No. 1 Morse taper , 13/32" bore ground-finish headstock spindle was held inside a headstock (with a simple lift-off cover) and carried a 4-step, A-section V-pulley with a ring of 24 holes to assist in dividing and marking out; the nose thread was 1" x 12 t.p.i on the right-hand side and 7/8" x 12 t.p.i on the left-hand outboard bowl-turning end.
 Unusually for an amateur's wood lathe, the spindle was provided with proper registers behind the threads to allow the accurate fitting of metal-working chucks and heavier face-plates.
-The 1425 rpm motor (0.5 hp 3-phase or 0/5 h.p and 0.75 hp 1-phase) was carried on a countershaft unit mounted underneath the lathe on a specially-constructed, adjustable plate and drove upwards to the headstock spindle by a single "link" V-belt.
+The 1425 rpm motor (0.5 hp 3-phase or 0/5 h.p and 0.75 hp 1-phase) was carried on a countershaft unit mounted underneath the lathe on a specially-constructed, adjustable plate and drove upwards to the headstock spindle by a single "link" V-belt than can be ordered here.
 The countershaft was designed to fit either the maker's stand or beneath a customer's own bench.
 Four speeds were available: 700, 1140, 1780 and 2850 rpm.

 Although initially available with a wide range of accessories - mortising, planing, sawing, polishing, grinding, bandsaw and metal-turning compound slides - by the end of production (and just before the introduction of the completely different Mystro) only the basic lathe was offered.
-The ML8 is often found fitted to a longer version of the braced pressed-steel stand offered for the Series 7 metal-turning lathes, this being fitted with the special, ML8-onlu, under-drive countershaft unit and electrical controls..
+Hence, while it's not unusual to find a yellow-painted ML8 complete with all the accessories, later ones with extras a few and far between.
+The ML8 is often found fitted to a longer version of the braced pressed-steel stand offered for the Series 7 metal-turning lathes, this being fitted with the special, ML8-only, under-drive countershaft unit and electrical controls..